 - Get Involved

-Foodies Pat Pond and Robin Filion are back with their gourmet lunch (prepared from scratch).
+Back by popular demand, Pat Pond and Robin Filion are preparing another gourmet lunch for the August 23 History Hike.
 This time we’ll picnic in style at the Thaynes Conveyor.
-The menu includes: grilled flank steak and portabello mushrooms, crusty rolls, crisp salads and delicious cupcake desserts.
+The menu includes: grilled flank steak and portobello mushrooms, crusty rolls, delicious salads and sumptuous desserts.

 The hike and lunch will take around 5 hours, returning to the base of Park City Mountain Resort via the Crescent Lift about 2:30pm.
 Reservations are required.